Fuego

 Overview

-Point in Time Recovery (PITR) allows users to restore a document to a specific state at a given timestamp.
-This feature is particularly useful for recovering accidental modifications or deletions, ensuring data integrity and historical traceability.
+Point in Time Recovery (PITR) allows users to restore documents to a specific state at a given timestamp.
+This is useful for recovering accidental modifications or deletions, maintaining data integrity, and providing historical traceability.

 How It Works

-PITR leverages a versioning system that maintains historical snapshots of a document.
-Users can select a specific timestamp and revert the document to its state at that moment.
+PITR maintains historical snapshots of documents.
+You can pick a specific timestamp to view and restore data as it was at that moment.

 PITR Window

-• If PITR is disabled: Data is available 1 hour before the read request.
+• PITR disabled: Data is available 1 hour before the read request.

-• If enabled within 7 days: Data is available 1 hour before PITR was enabled.
+• Enabled within 7 days: Data is available 1 hour before enabling PITR.

-• If enabled more than 7 days ago: Data is available 7 days before the read request.
+• Enabled over 7 days ago: Data is available 7 days before the read request.

-• Only the latest document version within a minute is stored if multiple writes occur.
+• One version per minute is kept.
+Only the latest version per minute is stored if multiple writes occur.

-• The earliestVersionTime field indicates the earliest readable timestamp.
+• The earliestVersionTime field indicates the earliest recoverable timestamp.

 1. Accessing PITR